 Car Smells Like Antifreeze but Not Overheating: The Main Causes

-Several reasons are there for causing this problem.
+There are several reasons for this problem.
 Chances are that it happens due to an internal or external coolant leakage or a leak in the radiator cap.
 If your car smells like antifreeze but not overheating, the components you should look into are:

 This component circulates warm air inside the passenger cabin.
 It draws warm heat from the coolant and then spreads it across the cabin.